Emily Blathwayt: Campaigning for women's suffrage

 Both Emily and Mary became affiliated to the Women's Social and Political Union (WSPU).
 Through a network of connections, people from the suffragette movement were invited to stay with Emily and her family to recover from a prison sentence or hunger strike and whilst there to plant a tree in the Eagle House garden to mark their suffering for this cause.

 Annie Kenney met Mary Blathwayt at a WPSU meeting in Bath and came to stay with the family, along with several other suffragettes who joined them for short periods over a number of years.
 The memorial trees planted (over 40 trees) became known as 'Annie's Arbour'.
 Suffragettes recuperated in the purpose built summer-house Emily's husband, Linley, created at Eagle House (suffragette's rest).
 Emily would take people on tours of the gardens and planted and showed flowers in the suffragette colours.

 Emily Blathwayt recorded in her diary which is in the public archives:"Elsie Howey, Vera Wentworth and Mary Phillips were arrested at Exeter and imprisoned for a week and it is said they are going through the hunger strike as the 14 have done.
 The crowds were with them outside Lord Carrington's meeting and all resisted police and two working men were arrested.
 The women would not pay the fine."

 Resignation from the Women's Social and Political Union

 Later in the campaign, other actions by Vera Wentworth and Elsie Howey (who had stayed with the Blathwayts) were considered violent towards the Prime Minister, leading to Emily herself resigning from the WSPU, and her husband Linley writing to them both to object to this approach and also complaining to Christabel Pankhurst at the violence arising in the movement.
 Despite their real concerns about the physical damage to property and the risk to hurting innocent people, the Blathwayts continued to support their daughter's activism and to welcome suffragette visitors and support the eventual achievement of votes for women.

-Personal activities and a uniquely private view of the suffragette movement from Emily's family perspective gives us an insight which adds depth to that usually in the public domain or the press of the time.
+Personal activities and a private view of the suffragette movement from Emily's family perspective gives us an insight which adds depth to that usually in the public domain or the press of the time.